iwona-pekala/a11y-bug-fixes/html/dialog/dialog-role-or-name-not-read-by-screen-readers.md

 # Dialog role / name troubleshooting steps
 Follow the path below if role or name are not read by a screen reader or an incorrect name is read by the screen reader.

+## First steps
+1. Find HTML for the dialog's container.
 ## Assistive technology support
 1. Does the issue happen with some browsers/screen readers only?
    - If **No** – Go the [Role](#role) section